chrisabedi/league-info/readme.md

 ## Set Up

+### Requirements
+You will need golang and make for this to run
+The version is defined in the go mod files currently go 1.22.2

+### API Keys
 You'd first need to get a discord bot key and grant bot access to the set up Bot

 <img src="./media/discord.png" height="450px"/>